“Leaders for the 21st Century” Arrives in June, 11 -13, 2025

 Rotary clubs on a high school leadership conference, the building of the accessible playground at Smalllenburg Park, benches on Windmill Island, welcoming visitors to Tulip Time, and helping out at the Community Action House food store and US31 highway cleanup.

-By joining with other Rotary clubs in other parts of the world we have helped install water filters in Central America, school furniture and ambulances in India, bathrooms and showers in Ethiopia, and a farming economy in A village in Kenya.
 Several of our members even jumped out of planes a couple years ago to raise funds and awareness for Rotary International’s effort to eliminate polio worldwide.
-We are a major player in Heartsafe Holland.
+We are a major player in Heartsafe Holland, providing CPR education and equipment to this community.

 Our Youth Counselors